Come on a journey of discovery with a new program of talks in 2019 at Melbourne Museum Theatre this year.

 Taking you on a sound journey from the forests of Indonesia to the plains of Victoria, Dr. Karen Rowe will show how new ways to record and analyse sound can help to catalogue wildlife and work to protect critically endangered species.
 She will also highlight a citizen-science project that uses sound to help community groups discover what lives in their local area and support habitat conservation.

-This presentation will discuss new revelations about how our minds, guts and microbes are inextricably linked and expand on the theme of Museums Victoria’s latest exhibition Gut Feelings.
+This presentation will discuss new revelations about how our minds, guts and microbes are inextricably linked and expand on the theme of Museums Victoria's latest exhibition Gut Feelings.
 Discover how you can nourish your gut microbes and stay healthy from the inside out.
-Hear directly from world leading experts in Melbourne about the results of their cutting-edge research.
+Hear directly from Professor Felice Jacka about her cutting-edge research on diet, the gut and mental health.